eric-roca/academic-kickstart/content/home/contact.md

 +++
 # Contact widget.
-widget = "contact"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "contact"  # Do not modify this line! active = true  # Activate this widget? truefalse

 title = "Contact"
 subtitle = ""

 # Order that this section will appear in.
 weight = 130
+headless = true

 # Automatically link email and phone?
 autolink = true